 "We had a fabulous time staying at The Captains Rest.
 It was a perfect location and the apartment was beautiful and very in keeping with the period of the house.
 We would definitely recommend it and your agency to others- in fact we already have."Mrs Thompson

-"Cosy up for supper à deux next to the original Edwardian windows."Lynn, Crabtree & Crabtree
+"Settle in for a cosy supper à deux in the leaded Edwardian bay window."Lynn, Crabtree & Crabtree